 The process of losing weight during monsoon is a tricky one.
 All the garam garam pakoras, samosas are sure to make you binge eat all that fat.
 Morning walks turn out to be futile during heavy rainy days and to top that, you can’t even resist that extra-cheese burger for lunch.
 However, if you really intend to hit the bull’s eye on your weighing scale, here is something you may want to consider.

-Coconut oil for weight loss, works!
+Coconut oil for weight loss works!
 Coconut oil has proven to have several properties that can help you shed all that baby fat from everywhere.
-Let’s have a look at how an oil, yes, oil, can fit you into your favourite pair of jeans.
+Let’s have a look at how an oil, yes, oil, can fit you into your favorite pair of jeans.

 What’s special about coconut oil?